bredelings/BAli-Phy/PLAN.md

 - Removed simple `context_ref` uses of `reg_heap::expression_at()` from
   `evaluate_reg()` and `reg_is_modifiable()`; these now use evaluated closures or runtime-code predicates directly.
+- Replaced non-evaluator `expression_at()` uses in MCMC, Prelude IORef, and reroot assertions with runtime-code predicates.
 - Added `TODO.md` to capture delayed cleanup work.

 ## Evaluation Core